 It will be a stealth strategic bomber that is designed to drop large amounts of air-to-ground weaponry onto a distant target.

-However, the Xian H-20 is currently under development, with Chinese state media in 2022 suggesting that the H-20 is close to taking its maiden flight.
+While China may also not have an equivalent to the B-2 Spirit Stealth Bomber, the Xian H-20 is currently under development, with Chinese state media in 2022 suggesting that the H-20 is close to taking its maiden flight.

 The Xian H-20 will be a subsonic stealth bomber with a maximum speed less than the speed of sound (Mach 1).